makethingshappy/IoTflow/README.md

 📄 **[`LICENSE`](./LICENSE)**

-Hardware licenses do not apply — this is a software-only repository.
+Hardware licenses do not apply, this is a software-only repository.